-Swanson Vineyards 2013 Merlot Napa Valley – On the nose, one finds ripe aromas of mocha tobacco and cardamom.
+Swanson Vineyards 2013 Merlot Napa Valley – One finds ripe aromas of mocha tobacco and cardamom on the nose.
 A fruit-forward wine with its rich and velvety textures displays ripe fruits of cherry and plum.

 Colomé 2014 Malbec – Everything about this Malbec impressed me.
 The grapes come from 4 different vineyards.
 While this wine is smooth and balanced with flavors of blackberries and dark fruit, the wine’s richness finishes with pepper and hints of tobacco.

 Ornellaia 2014 Bolgheri Superiore an Italian Bordeaux blend composed of Cabernet Sauvignon, Merlot, Cabernet Franc, and Petit Verdot.
 Bolgheri is ideally situated to grow the Bordeaux Varietals.
 I found the wine bright with soft silky textures on the palate, making this a smooth and balanced yet very drinkable wine.